ENQUIRE NOW

 During Literacy Week, children could be found reading in all corners of the campus, picking up new books and walking around reading as if no one was watching.
 The purpose of Literacy Week was not just to let pupils participate in these activities, but to let them understand the fun of reading, to develop the habit of reading, to calm down in this era of AI and new media explosion, and to let their thoughts and imagination take off with the quintessence of mankind’s wisdom for thousands of years -- books.

 Our pupils and teachers were fountains of creativity throughout the week, working independently and collaboratively to produce, participate and even perform in some amazing activities.
-The intrinsic learning value and holistic spirit of a Huili education was clearly evident this week.
+The intrinsic learning value and holistic spirit of a Hiba education was clearly evident this week.
 The impact of Literacy Week in school can be continued throughout the whole year to activate the power and magic of storytelling to build pupil’s confidence and skills so that they can thrive.

 Related Articles